-Finance.
+Finance

 Policy and Performance Boards may exercise overall responsibility for the finances made available to them.

-Annual report.
+Annual report

 Policy and Performance Boards must report annually to full Council on their workings and make recommendations for future work programmes and amended working methods if appropriate.

-Operating considerations.
+Operating considerations

 In carrying out their functions, Policy and Performance Boards shall have regard to:

-- i. the need to maintain effective and beneficial relationships with the European Community and subsidiary organisations; - ii. the principles and practice of best value, value for money and economy, efficiency and effectiveness at all appropriate times; - iii. the need to ensure equality of opportunity in the delivery of services by the Council: - iv. the community strategy and the strategic policy framework of the Council; - v. the views of any Area Forum which have been consulted on any issues being examined by the Policy and Performance Boards; - vi. the views of the public and stakeholders within the community which have been consulted by the Policy and Performance Boards.
+- (i) the need to maintain effective and beneficial relationships with the European Community and subsidiary organisations; - (ii) the principles and practice of best value, value for money and economy, efficiency and effectiveness at all appropriate times; - (iii) the need to ensure equality of opportunity in the delivery of services by the Council; - (iv) the community strategy and the strategic policy framework of the Council; and - (v) the views of the public and stakeholders within the community which have been consulted by the Policy and Performance Boards.